wartman/pine/readme.md

 AutoComponent
 -------------

-The `AutoComponent` does a little bit of magic for us: it takes all our `final` fields and creates a constructor for us.
-We then us it to create a html `div`, which in turn will display a greeting for us (where again Pine is helpfully converting Strings into pine.html.HtmlTextComponents for us).
+Unless you're doing something really complicated, the `AutoComponent` will be the main way you interact with Pine.

+The class does a little bit of macro magic for us to get rid of boilerplate.
+For starters, we don't need to define a constructor -- instead, the AutoComponent will create one for us using all the classes `final` fields (it does something similar with `var` fields, but more on that in a second).

+To actually render something to the user's screen, we (unsurprisingly) use the `render` method to return other components.
+Here we're targeting html, so we can use Pine's `html` package and return a `Html<'div'>` with some text content.

-Right now isn't too exciting: it'll just display a div with `hello world` in it.
+Right now this isn't too exciting, and it'll just display a div with `hello world` in it.
 What if we want our component to change?

 Let's look at another example: a simple counter.